Baam: Music videos

-A scene in the music video where Momoland's Jane, Daisy and Yeonwoo appearing in a backdrop depicting Vietnam.
+A scene in the music video where Momoland's Jane, Daisy and Yeonwooappears in a backdrop depicting Vietnam, whilst wearing the traditional Vietnamese áo dài.

 The music video was uploaded to 1theK's official YouTube channel on June 26, 2018, in conjunction with the release of the single.
 The video features the group in backdrops depicting countries around the world, including the Philippines, Korea, Vietnam, France, Mexico, Egypt and the United States.
 Seoul Beats said the choreography is the "stand out" of the video, but criticized the video for "few poorly thought-out moments that run the risk of overshadowing everything else."
 Kelly Sipko of The Kraze Magazine said the "juxtaposition of the contemporary choreography set against the vintage settings makes for such an interesting concept."
 It was the ninth most viewed music video in YouTube for a South Korean artist in 2018, that was released in the same year.
 A performance version of the music video was published on July 17, 2018.

 The music video for the Japanese version of the song was uploaded to J-Rock's official YouTube channel on October 5, 2018.
 A dance version of the music video was published on November 19, 2018.